Bnai Zion Medical Center

-The Bnai Zion Medical Center was established in 1922 as the first Jewish hospital in Haifa, the center offers medical care, education, research and services to the diverse and growing population of northern Israel.
+The Bnai Zion Medical Center was established in 1922 as the first Jewish-founded district general hospital in Haifa, the center offers medical care, education, research and services to the diverse and growing population of northern Israel.
 In a recent survey in a national newspaper, the Bnai Zion medical center was voted the first hospital in the Haifa region of Israel.
+Immediately after Oct 7th 2023, following the 2023 Hamas-led attack on Israel, Bnai Zion Medical Center CEO and former Chief Medical Officer of the Israeli Navy, Dr. Ohad Hochman, opened the only Soldier Rehabilitation hospital department in the North of Israel in response to emergent medical needs.

 General data

-The Bnai Zion scientific middle is a municipal public clinic with 450 beds.
-Attention is given to rehabilitation offerings that consist of: orthopedic, neurological, cardiological, bodily and occupational therapy.
-It gives the region of northern Israel with a complete rehabilitation software.
-The center has a mean of 142,000 visits consistent with 12 months and the emergency branch receives 65,000 visits.
-In the middle, 14,000 surgical methods are accomplished per 12 months.
-There are three,500 births according to yr.
-The middle has a group of workers of one,800 personnel.